Certificate of Graduate Study in Applied Research and Evaluation Methods

 Students complete 12 credits of study, including a required three-credit course and nine credits of elective coursework, selected from a list of approved courses.
 This certificate can be completed entirely over the web.

-PPM 601 Applied Statistics for Public Policy and Management (3 credits)
+- PPM 601 Quantitative Methods for Policy, Planning, and Management (3 credits)

-Select an additional nine credits from the following list:
+Select an additional nine credits from the above courses or from following list:

 - AMS 535/MPH 535 Introduction to Epidemiologic Research (3 credits)